espositomario/ProteinSignalP-SVM/README.md

 ### **GridSearch Cross-Validation (CV) Benchmarking**
-   - **Setup**:
    - Data was split into an **80% training set** (for CV) and a **20% hold-out** benchmarking set.

   - **GridSearchCV (SVM and VH hyperparameters optimization)**:
        - Data was split into five subsets (5-fold CV).
        - For each fold:
          1. Three subsets were used for training the model.
          2. One subset was used for hyperparameter selection (validation).
          3. The final subset was used for testing the model.
   - Final models, optimized using CV, were retrained on the full training set and evaluated on the hold-out set.
    - **Metrics**: Performance was assessed using Matthews Correlation Coefficient (MCC), precision, recall, and false positive rates.